z0ph/ShinyProxyOnEKS/doc/3-ShinyProxy-Deploy.md

 The `sp-authorization.yaml` file does not need to be modified.

 Edit the `sp-service.yaml` file so that EKS automatically creates a load balancer for easy access after deployment.
-Change the type to LoadBalancer, where the port parameter is the port used by the subsequent load balancer.
+Change the type to `LoadBalancer`, where the port parameter is the port used by the subsequent load balancer.

 ```
 cd ~/download/shinyproxy-config-examples/03-containerized-kubernetes